davidagee/goodui/GoodUI.md

 Sample description here.

-18. ## Allows for scalable cognition
+18. ## Design for first time use
 Should work for first time visits and recurring visits.

+15. ## Respect Cognitive and Attention Limits
+Sample description here.

 19. ## Works on multiple devices